LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 The filter and must_not do not contribute to the score of the documents while must and should do.

-#### The filter clause
-The filter clause will exclude some results, so does it actually match?
-Filter clauses should be a yes/no question if you want to use this clause and no scores will be calculated.

-Let’s say you want to find blogs about the "Elastic Stack" published before 2017.

-You want to place your range query on the publish date field into a filter clause.
-Dates are either in (yes) or not in (no) any date range.
-Run the range query on its own and you’ll find that all the documents that are returned have a score of 1 (yes).
-This score was actually computed for every document that matched, which is a waste of computation time.
-Place queries like this range query in a filter clause and the scoring algorithm will be skipped for that query.

-The filter clause will strip away any hits that do not match the filter.

 #### Improving relevance